so-okada/noshow/README.md

 # Application Info

-This appcation "noshow" provides a simple analyzer for attendance reports of Microsoft 365 teams meetings.
+This application "noshow" provides a simple analyzer for attendance reports of Microsoft 365 teams meetings.
 We use python3 scripts.
 This project is not affiliated with Microsoft.

 ## Setup